sudopluto/learning-how-to-live/age-20.md

     - competitive programming
 - skills
     - gotten moderately good at touch typing, need to work on spelling and speed
+    - much better at vim, although using spacevim instead of rolling my own
     - basic cooking
     - solved a rubik's cube for the first time
 - beliefs